AlDanial/cloc/README.md

                              created with the --report-file option.
 Makes
                              a cumulative set of results containing the sum of data from the individual report files.
+   --processes=NUM	     Sets the maximum number of processes that cloc uses.
+If this
+                             parameter is set to 0, multiprocessing will not be used.
+On Unix systems, cloc tries to detect the number of CPU cores and creates up to one process for each core by default.
+On Windows systems and on systems with an unknown number of cores, multiprocessing is disabled by default.
    --unix                    Override the operating system autodetection
                              logic and run in UNIX mode.
 See also --windows, --show-os.